dzcpy/transliteration/README.md

 [![License](https://img.shields.io/npm/l/transliteration.svg)](https://github.com/andyhu/node-transliteration/blob/master/LICENSE.txt)
 [![PRs](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/andyhu/node-transliteration)

 Transliteration module for node.js, browser and command line.
-It provides the ability to transliterate unicode characters into corresponding pure ACSII so it can be safely displayed, used as URL slug or as file name.
+It provides the ability to transliterate unicode characters into corresponding pure ACSII, so it can be safely displayed, used as URL slug or as file name.

 This module also provide a slugify function with flexible configurations.